Chain data

 chifra when describing dated blocks.
 Dated blocks assign a

-human-readable date to blocks given block numbers or timestamps and visa versa.
+human-readable date to blocks given block numbers or timestamps and vice versa.

 The following commands produce and manage NamedBlocks: